Pooh (band): 2010s

 In February 2010, Pooh announced Aladin, a musical written by Stefano D'Orazio with music composed in collaboration with his three former bandmates.
 Work on the project had begun before D'Orazio's departure from the group.
 On 5 March, a DVD of the band's final concerts with him, recorded in Assago on 28 and 30 September 2009, was released.

 At a press conference on 3 March 2010, Pooh confirmed that they would continue as a trio with Roby Facchinetti, Dodi Battaglia and Red Canzian.
 The three had already performed two concerts at the Fallsview Casino near Niagara Falls, Canada.
 The group announced that they would be joined on drums by session musician Steve Ferrone, known for his work with Eric Clapton, the Bee Gees, Tom Petty and George Harrison.
 Ferrone played on the album Dove comincia il sole, released on 12 October 2010.
-Its title track, a rock suite divided into a six-minute vocal section and a five-minute instrumental, was compared to earlier Pooh works such as Parsifal and …Dimmi di sì, donna, città.
+Its title track, a rock suite divided into a six-minute vocal section and a five-minute instrumental, was compared to earlier Pooh works such as Parsifal and Il tempo, una donna, la città.

 On the Dove comincia il sole tour, Pooh were joined by Ferrone, guitarist Ludovico Vagnone, and keyboardist/arranger Danilo Ballo.
 The tour began on 23 November 2010 in Rimini and continued until summer 2011, with further concerts in Italy and abroad through early 2012.
 From 2011, Ferrone was replaced by Phil Mer, son of Red Canzian's wife.
 The tour drew about 500,000 attendees in total, with many concerts sold out.
 On 29 April 2011, the three members performed alongside D'Orazio on the television programme Ciak… si canta! from Naples.

 On 11 October 2011, the group released Dove comincia il sole Live – 27 agosto 2011 – Castello di Este, available as a double CD, double DVD, and a deluxe edition with additional content.
 Later that month they performed at Niagara Falls with the World Rock Symphony Orchestra of Toronto, followed by a concert in Sofia, Bulgaria, with the Classic FM Orchestra.

 In March 2012, Pooh released Pooh Legend, a box set curated by Andrea Pedrinelli, including four DVDs and four books.
 In October 2012, they announced Opera seconda, an album recorded with the Ensemble Symphony Orchestra conducted by Giacomo Loprieno, followed by a theatre tour.

 On 3 January 2013, founding member and lyricist Valerio Negrini died of a heart attack while on holiday in Trentino.
 Later that year, Pooh continued their Opera seconda tour, performing in Italy, Canada and the United States.
 On 29 October, they released Pooh Box, a set dedicated to Negrini containing live CDs and DVDs, a graphic novel illustrated by Gianni D'Angelo, and two tribute CDs featuring Italian voice actors.
 The tour recorded over 150,000 attendees across nearly 100 performances.